+'''

-\$ ds9 -mecube nc-test.fits -zscale -zoom to fit
+$ ds9 -mecube xdf-f160w_detected.fits -zscale -zoom to fit

+'''

-The buttons and horizontal scroll bar in the "cube" window can be used to navigate between the extensions.
+A "cube" window opens along with DS9's main window.
+The buttons and horizontal scroll bar in this small new window can be used to navigate between the extensions.
 In this mode, all DS9's settings (for example zoom or color-bar) will be identical between the extensions.
-Try zooming into to one part and seeing how the galaxies were detected along with the Sky and Sky standard deviation values.
-Just have in mind that NoiseChisel's job is only detection (separating signal from noise), We'll segment this result later.
+Try zooming into to one part and flipping through the extensions to see how the galaxies were detected along with the Sky and Sky standard deviation values for that region.
+Just have in mind that NoiseChisel's job is only detection (separating signal from noise), We'll do segmentation on this result later to find the individual galaxies/peaks over the detected pixels.

-One good way to see if you have missed any signal is to mask all the detected pixels and inspect the noise pixels.
-For this, you can use Gnuastro's Arithmetic program (in particular its where operator, see Section 6.2.2 [Arithmetic operators], page 143).
+One good way to see if you have missed any signal (small galaxies, or the wings of brighter galaxies) is to mask all the detected pixels and inspect the noise pixels.
+For this, you can use Gnuastro's Arithmetic program (in particular its where operator, see Section 6.2.2 [Arithmetic operators], page 158).
 With the command below, all detected pixels (in the DETECTIONS extension) will be set to NaN in the output (nc-masked.fits).
 To make the command easier to read/write, let's just put the file name in a shell variable (img) first.
 A shell variable's value can be retrieved by adding a \$ before its name.